jrp2212/get-transfer-history/README.md

 ## Overview
 This repository contains a JavaScript script that utilizes Alchemy's SDK to fetch the transfer history of a NFT.
-For each NFT, the fields below are printed, however, to see all fields refer to the [Alchemy API reference](https://docs.alchemy.com/reference/sdk-getassettransfers):
+For each transfer, the fields below are printed, however, to see all fields refer to the [Alchemy API reference](https://docs.alchemy.com/reference/sdk-getassettransfers):

 - the from address of the transfer
 - the to address of the transfer